jmaasch/jmaasch.github.io/about.md

 Prior to joining Penn Engineering, I was a life science professional with experience in molecular genetics and public health research.
 I have worked and volunteered in biology labs in the US, France, Uganda, Bangladesh, and Bulgaria.

+I am interested in the genetic, microbiological, and social determinants of disease, and how molecular and computational methods can be used to improve human health.

 <div class="SOCIAL">